Etchingham: Village shop

+Many village residents were unhappy about the loss of the village shop.
+After meetings, many hours of negotiations and fundraising, sufficient funds were raised to purchase the premises.
+Village residents purchased shares in the newly formed Etchingham Community Shop Association Ltd. The shop was ready for opening on 14 June 2003, when a large crowd gathered outside the shop, bringing traffic to a standstill.

+The Shop & Deli ceased trading in 2017 as it was no longer considered viable to run a grocer out of the premises.
+The building is now leased to two local businesses.

 Cricket

 Etchingham had an active cricket team in 1939, the Etchingham & Fontridge Cricket Club, but the start of World War II brought play to an abrupt end.
 After the war, the cricket field was not brought back into use.
 In early 2006, a group of enthusiasts decided to revive the tradition.

 The new club has in its possession several artefacts, minutes of meetings and games dating back to the 1920s when the club was known as the "Etchingham & Fontridge Cricket Club".
 Keen to maintain a link with the original club, the new club uses the same name.

 The original club was formed by Mr W. F. Foster, who later became its President.
 A pavilion was erected in 1920, and as the number of playing members increased, a 2nd eleven was formed.
 Records show that Colonel Hornblower was elected chairman in 1934, with Mr H. H. Howard as Secretary.
 By 1934 Mr J. Gorwyn had become Captain of the 1st team.

 The newly reinstated club uses the previous club name to maintain a link with tradition.
 It is pleased that Lionel Dengate, who was secretary to the club in the 1930s agreed to serve as Honorary Club President.

 The club does not yet have a suitable cricket field in the village, so for the time being all matches have to be away fixtures.